-The plans submitted with the PPS, including the Type 1 tree conservation plan (TCP1) and the SWM concept plan, show sidewalks and crosswalks within the residential development.
-These provide pedestrian connections from the residential buildings to the private recreational amenities, as well as to the relocated Timothy Branch Trail along Matapeake Business Drive.
-The proposed sidewalk network is, however, not contiguous around proposed Building 3000 and should be connected.
-The connection of the sidewalk network around proposed Building 3000 will provide private pedestrian circulation within the site, that could function as an outdoor amenity to compliment the proposal indoor amenities, while providing access to the Timothy Branch Trail.
-The applicant's proposal to meet mandatory dedication with on-site private facilities is found to be acceptable, with the addition of connecting the sidewalk network around proposed Building 3000.
-The private recreation facilities shall be reviewed by the Urban Design Section of the Development Review Division, at the time of detailed site plan (DET).
+The plans submitted with the PPS, including the Type 1 tree conservation plan (TCP1) and the SWM concept plan, show the proposed sidewalks and crosswalks within the residential development.
+These provide pedestrian connections from the residential buildings to the private recreational amenities, as well as to the Timothy Branch Trail.
+The proposed sidewalk network could, however, also act as an outdoor recreation amenity which complements the proposed indoor amenities and seasonal outdoor amenities.
+Specifically, the development should include a landscaped internal walking loop, connecting to the Timothy Branch Trail, which intentionally highlights the trail as an amenity for future residents.
+Staff finds the applicant's proposal to meet mandatory dedication with on-site facilities acceptable, with the addition of the walking loop connecting to the public trail.
+The proposed recreation facilities shall be reviewed by the Urban Design Section of the Development Review Division, at the time of detailed site plan (DET).

-The Planning Board finds that future residents would be best served by the provision of on-site private recreation facilities, and that the facilities meet the requirements of mandatory parkland dedication.
-The PPS is found to be in conformance with the applicable master plans and the requirements of Subtitle 24, as they pertain to parks and recreation facilities.
+Staff finds that future residents would be best served by the provision of on-site recreation facilities, and that the facilities meet the requirements of mandatory parkland dedication, with the recommended conditions.
+Staff also finds that the PPS is in conformance with the applicable master plans and the requirements of Subtitle 24, as they pertain to parks and recreation facilities, with the recommended conditions.

-9. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the master plan, and the Subdivision Regulations, to provide the appropriate transportation facilities.
+6. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the master plan, and the Subdivision Regulations, to provide the appropriate transportation recommendations.